Skip to main content

 Key changes for veteran homebuyers

-By allowing VA borrowers to pay for these costs, it means buyers don’t have to choose between getting a VA loan and working with a real estate agent.
+By allowing VA borrowers to pay for these costs, buyers don’t have to choose between getting a VA loan and working with a real estate agent.

 However, it's important to note that these fees cannot be included in the VA loan itself.
 Borrowers must find another way to pay these costs.